 Can I bring California bay laurel branches to Arizona without potentially causing an ecological problem? [more inside]

+Here are a few facts about this old SF story whose author I can no longer recall.
 1. It was written by a giant of mid-century SF whose name I can no longer recall.
 Not Sheckley, not Asimov.
 I thought it might be Damon Knight, but I can't find it in his work.
 2. It's a story about a man who travels to the future as part of a gigantic relief effort to assist future men who are burying themselves in the earth. [more inside]

 There's this science fiction story I can recall reading in at least one anthology, if not multiples.
 It is told from the perspective of a young mother who is going crazy dealing with her kid(s).
 The writing is very stark and bleak, but it's a fun story nonetheless.
 I am fairly certain the author was a woman.
 I believe it's from the late 60s or early to mid 1970s. [more inside]

 I hate bugs, and I have one that is in my space.
 Can the generous and awesome amateur (or professional) entomologists of MetaFilter help me identify it, and perhaps give me a general sense of how dangerous it might or might not be? [more inside]

 need some pointers as to research strategies/leads to find out about the state of the art knowledge about the moon in 1878, with particular reference to things arising in or popular in the French scientific community.
 First thoughts are Times digital archive and to look for an encyclopaedia of similar date.
 Any leads appreciated.

+I have a large tupperware full of a crystalline white powder.
+It could be sugar, or it could be xylitol.
+How can I tell?
 So far I've found two possible ways: burn it and record the energy per gram; feed it to dogs.
 I would prefer not to do the second, as xylitol kills dogs.
 I'm open to the first, if someone wants to link me to a good experimental method for such.
 But I'd really love a third way.